Thomas Francis Wigley: Horse racing

-Wigley then approached A. O. Whitington with a view to reviving the S.A.J.C. and a well-attended meeting was held on 19 September 1888, presided by Sir Richard Baker, and a committee elected to re-form the Club.
+Wigley then approached Arthur Whitington with a view to reviving the S.A.J.C. and a well-attended meeting was held on 19 September 1888, presided by Sir Richard Baker, and a committee elected to re-form the Club.

 The committee agreed to lease the Morphettville course from Browne and Wigley for £900 per annum with a right to purchase for £12,000 after four years.
 The first race meeting at the revived Morphettville was held on 1 January 1889, despite a downpour of 3 in.

 In July 1889 Wigley and Browne placed the racecourse on the market in order to close the partnership; it was purchased by Browne for £9,400.

 The lease period was extended by five years in 1893 but by March 1895, thanks to the totalizator, the Club was able to own the racecourse in fee simple.

 Wigley served as starter for the S.A.J.C. many times, though distrusted by some for his dual role as starter and owner.
 From 1914 to 1925 he served as stipendiary steward.

-He died at his home at Partridge street, Glenelg, after a long illness.
+He died at his home at Partridge Street, Glenelg, after a long illness.
 His remains were interred at the North Road Cemetery.